Hi, I'm Kendall.

 So, in 2018, I decided I needed to give "Moroni's promise" another shot and get serious about studying the BoM.
 I listened to it everyday on my commute to work, praying before and during for a confirmation it was true.
 But it didn’t help.
 The more I read, the more dissonance I felt.
 So, I put it away and decided to just focus on what was good about having the church in my life.

-That didn't work for long thought, because the gnawing, unshakeable feeling that my religion wasn’t what I thought it was only continued to grow.
+That didn't work for long though, because the gnawing, unshakeable feeling that my religion wasn’t what I thought it was only continued to grow.
 And, since my religion expected me to give everything to it (even my own life, if necessary), I decided I damn-well better figure it out.

 I started trying to seek faithful answers to my biggest shelf items.
 I wouldn't allow myself to read or study anything not favorable to the church but I found the gospel topics essays on the church’s library app and started reading the articles about race, the first vision, polygamy, the Book of Abraham, etc and that sent me into a tailspin.
-There was so many things in those articles and foot notes that I had been told my whole life were “anti-Mormon lies” and it turns out they were just factual history now confirmed by the church.
+There were so many things in those articles and foot notes that I had been told my whole life were “anti-Mormon lies” and it turns out they were just factual history now confirmed by the church.

 Once, while reading the gospel topics essay on the BoM translation in the back of a Sunday School lesson, I suddenly had a vivid flashback to watching the Mormons South Park episode as a teenager.
 I remember laughing about the silly things they got "wrong," like when Joseph Smith looked at a rock in a top hat to translate the Book of Mormon.
 Reading the article, I was suddenly slapped with the realization that a stupid TV show had given a more accurate portrayal of my church's founding history than the leaders I'd trusted for 32 years.